-28. We have not identified any alternate source of funding and hence any failure or delay on our part to mobilize the required resources or any shortfall in the Offer proceeds may delay the implementation schedule.
+33. We have not identified any alternate source of funding and hence any failure or delay on our part to mobilize the required resources or any shortfall in the Offer proceeds may delay the implementation schedule.

 The proposed fund requirement for purchase of the battery manufacturing facility to facilitate backward integration in our business process and funding working capital requirements, as detailed in the section titled "Objects of the Offer" is to be funded from the proceeds of this Offer.
 We have not identified any alternate source of funding and hence any failure or delay on our part to mobilize the required resources or any shortfall in the Offer proceeds may delay the implementation schedule.
 We, therefore, cannot assure that we would be able to execute our future plans/strategy within the given timeframe.
-For further details, see "Objects of the Offer" on page 89.
+For further details, see "Objects of the Offer" on page 94.

-29. Our growth will depend on our ability to build our brand and failure to do so will negatively impact our ability to effectively compete in this industry.
+34. Our growth will depend on our ability to build our brand and failure to do so will negatively impact our ability to effectively compete in this industry.

 Our Company has a trademark registration for our brand logo which reinforces our identity within the power solutions market.
 The trademark, listed under Trademark No. 2799169, covers a broad range of product categories in Class 9, which includes inverters, UPS systems, solar charge controllers, solar panels, and batteries, among others, ensuring brand protection across our extensive product lineup.
 The trademark registration prevents unauthorized use of Smarten's brand identity and bolsters its position, enabling it to expand confidently under a protected and recognized brand.
 Additionally, we have secured the design registrations with the Government of India's Patent Office for the unique design of its Inverter front cover which safeguards the distinctive shape, configuration, and surface pattern of our product, ensuring exclusive rights over this design and preventing imitation by competitors.
 This registered design not only adds to the brand's visual identity but also enhances product recognition and customer trust in Smarten's commitment to quality and innovation.
-For details regarding the Trademark and Patent registrations, see "Government and other Approvals" at page 221.
+For details regarding the Trademark and Patent registrations, see "Government and other Approvals" at page 229.

 We believe that we need to continue to build our brand, which will be critical for achieving wide spread recognition of our services.
 Promoting and positioning our brand will depend largely on the success of our marketing efforts and our ability to provide high quality services.
 The brand promotion activities that we may undertake may not yield increased revenues, and even if they do, any increased revenues may not offset the expenses we incur in building our brand.
-If we are unable to promote and maintain our brand, our business, financial condition and results of operations could be adversely affected.
+If we are unable to promote and maintain our brand, or detect any dyamorized use or take appropriate and timely steps to enforce or protect our intellectual property could affect our relationships with our customers, which could materially and adversely affect our brand, business, results of operations and financial condition.

-30. We have incurred indebtedness, and an inability to comply with repayment and other covenants in our financing agreements could adversely affect our business and financial condition.
+35. We have incurred indebtedness, and an inability to comply with repayment and other covenants in our financing agreements could adversely affect our business and financial condition.

-As on November 30, 2024, we have outstanding borrowings amounting to ₹ 840.42 Lakhs.
-Additionally, out of the total borrowing of ₹ 840.42 Lakhs, 43.83% amounting to ₹ 368.36 Lakhs (Overdraft Facility) is repayable on demand.
-For details on our total borrowings, see "Financial Indebtedness" on page 210.
+As on April 30, 2025, we have outstanding borrowings amounting to ₹ 1,153.71 Lakhs.
+Additionally, out of the total borrowing of ₹ 1,153.71 Lakhs, ₹ 17.13 % amounting to ₹ 197.60 Lakhs (Overdraft Facility) is repayable on demand.
+For details on our total borrowings, see "Financial Indebtedness" on page 218.